hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 ### Business Income Source Summary API

-[This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-biss-api/1.0) allows a developer to retrieve a summary of income and expenditure for a specified self-employment, or property business for a given tax year.
+[This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-biss-api/2.0) allows a developer to retrieve a summary of income and expenditure for a specified self-employment, or property business for a given tax year.

+**From 3 May 2022 this API will be at V2.0, and V1.0 will no longer be available.**

 ### Business Source Adjustable Summary API